nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A general 3-step explanation of how this feature works is shown below:

 Step 1.
-The feature is facilitated by the `CapSimulatorManager` object, and a call to the classto `AddCapAndMcs` method is performed upon entering this sequence of numbers from the main menu:
+The feature is facilitated by the `CapSimulatorManager` object, and a call to the class to `AddCapAndMcs` method is performed upon entering this sequence of numbers from the main menu:
 `2`, `1`.

 Step 2.
 A call to `readCommand()` method in the `Ui` object is performed to get the CAP score.